Palestinian rabbis

-Early Palestinian rabbis
+Early rabbis

-Early rabbis, known as tannaim, were active in Palestine from around 150 BCE to 200 CE.
-After the destruction of the Temple in Jerusalem, Jewish scholars in Palestine came to accept the honorific "rabbi".
-During this period, they compiled the Mishna which was later expounded upon and recorded in the Jerusalem Talmud.
+The zugot and the tannaim, terms given to early rabbis, were active in Judea from around 150 BCE to 200 CE.
+After the destruction of the Temple in Jerusalem, scholars in Palestine came to accept the honorific "rabbi".
+During this period, they compiled the Mishna, which was later expounded upon and recorded in the Jerusalem Talmud.

-Rabbi Jochanan (c.
-220–50 CE) was considered the greatest Palestinian amora of his time and according to Adin Steinsaltz, "the most glorious epoch of Palestinian learning" ensued when he was appointed rector of the Tiberias academy.
-The great sages in Babylonia saw him as the spiritual leader of the generation and many of them moved to Tiberias to study under him; indeed, some of the greatest Palestinian sages were originally Babylonians who had migrated to Palestine to further their studies.
-Rabbi Jochanan succeeded in turning his academy into the world's supreme centre focusing on the study of the oral law.
-It was common for a disputes which arose in Babylonia to be settled with "a letter from Palestine."
+Johanan bar Nappaha (c.
+220–250 CE) was considered the greatest Palestinian amora of his time, and according to Adin Steinsaltz, "the most glorious epoch of Palestinian learning" ensued when he was appointed rector of the academy in Tiberias.
+The great sages in the Talmudic academies in Babylonia (Lower Mesopotamia) saw him as the spiritual leader of the generation and many of them moved to Tiberias to study under him; indeed, some of the greatest Palestinian sages were Babylonians who had migrated to Palestine to further their studies.

+Johanan succeeded in turning the Tiberian Academy into the world's supreme centre for the study of the Oral Torah.
+It was common for disputes in the Babylonian academies to be settled with "a letter from Palestine."
 The works of the Palestinian rabbis became the foundation for all Babylonian literary activity, so much so, that Palestinian traditions and teachings are to be found on nearly every page of the Babylonian Talmud.
 This transmission was made possible by scholars who travelled back and forth between the two centres.

-According to recent scholarship, any influence wielded by the Palestinian rabbis during the second century was not due to an established hierarchal position, as they lacked any form of institutionalised power: no synagogues or other communal institutions were under their control.
+According to recent scholarship, any influence wielded by the Palestinian rabbis during the second century was not due to an established hierarchical position, as they lacked institutionalised power: no synagogues or other communal institutions were under their control.
 They were instead a "self-proclaimed elite" who achieved recognition based on their social position, which included wealth, learning, or charisma.
 While being approached for advice and guidance, most of the Palestinian rabbis never held any official authority and instead engaged in teaching a select group of students.
-This changed with the formation of the Patriarchate towards the end of the 2nd-century when some rabbis found employment at its various institutions.
-From the third century onwards, the circumstances of more and more rabbis continued to change, with many taking on formal positions as communal preachers, scribes or law court judges.
-During this period, Palestinian rabbis were especially concentrated in Lydda, Sepphoris, Tiberias, and Caesarea.
+This changed with the establishment of the Sanhedrin in the Galilee, called the "Great Patriarchate", towards the end of the second century, when some rabbis found employment at its various institutions.

+From the third century, the circumstances of rabbis continued to change, with many taking on formal positions as communal preachers, scribes, or beth din judges.
+During this period, Palestinian rabbis were especially concentrated in Lydda, Sepphoris, Tiberias, and Caesarea Maritima.